-But once you've got your strategy and study approach down, practice and discipline come into play: practicing the LSAT again and again can actually cut down on stress.
-It may sound counter-intuitive, but those who only take one practice test (or none at all) may feel completely overwhelmed when it comes time to take the real LSAT.
+But once you've got your strategy and study approach down, practice and discipline come into play: practicing the LSAT again and again can cut down on stress.
+Those who only take one practice test (or none at all) may feel completely overwhelmed when it comes time to take the real LSAT.
 On the other hand, those who have taken numerous practice tests will be well-versed in the conditions and content of the exam.

 That said, practicing alone can feel daunting at times, and you may not always be sure if you are using your study time wisely or effectively.
-This is why we encourage students to enroll in our LSAT prep course.
+This is why we encourage students to enroll in an LSAT prep course.
 It gives you the ability to hone your study skills, while also preparing you for the rigors of a notoriously difficult exam.
 An online version can especially help, especially if you're busy or have a tough time commuting to a test prep location.

 Preparing With LSATMax